How to Dry and Store Herbs: 5 Methods for Year-Round Flavor

 🌱 From Our Homestead I pot up rosemary, thyme, and a couple of basil plants from the garden every October and line them up under a grow light in the kitchen.
 Having fresh herbs at arm’s reach all winter has completely changed how we cook from November through March.
 Growing Herbs Indoors All Winter: A…

-🎨 Key Takeaways You can grow a complete dye garden in a 4×4 ft raised bed — marigolds, indigo, coreopsis, and weld produce a full color palette Kitchen scraps you’re already throwing away — onion skins, avocado pits, and black walnut hulls — make beautiful dyes Natural dyes work best on natural fibers: cotton, linen,…
+🎨 Key Takeaways You can grow a complete dye garden in a 4×4 ft raised bed, marigolds, indigo, coreopsis, and weld produce a full color palette Kitchen scraps you’re already throwing away, onion skins, avocado pits, and black walnut hulls, make beautiful dyes Natural dyes work best on natural fibers: cotton, linen, wool, and silk…

 TL;DR: You can grow a productive medicinal herb garden in as little as a 4×4 ft raised bed or a handful of containers.
-Start with 10 proven healers — chamomile, lavender, echinacea, peppermint, lemon balm, calendula, rosemary, thyme, sage, and yarrow — and you’ll have a working home apothecary within one growing season.
-Always consult…
+Start with 10 proven healers, chamomile, lavender, echinacea, peppermint, lemon balm, calendula, rosemary, thyme, sage, and yarrow, and you’ll have a working home apothecary within one growing season.
+Always consult a healthcare…